 - Reversed?
 Inverted?
 Certainly played with in the first Metal Gear Solid.
 Rather than a roping into a scene, it's a roping out of one.
 Snake rappels down the side of a communication tower to escape a Hind-D attack helicopter.

 - Played more or less straight in the Rainbow Six series, most notably in the two Vegas games.
 If there is a window below a ledge, chances are you can rappel down and breach it.
 In fact, the architects were often nice enough to attach inexplicable "rappel-hooks" above such windows.
 On the other hand, it's pretty much as useless for entering a firefight as it is in RealLife, which makes its use of the trope less straight.
-Unless you, say, flashbang the room or distract the occupants otherwise beforehand.
+And any enemy attempting to fast rope or rappel into a fight is an easy target for you.
+Vegas 2 even has an achievement for killing enemies on ropes.

 - Done by Lacroix SWAT teams in Vampire: The Masquerade – Bloodlines game.